memspace/zefyr/doc/quick-start.md

 <img src="https://github.com/memspace/zefyr/raw/gitbook/assets/quick-start-rec-03.gif" width="600">

-Note that in your test you'll likely not notice loading animation at all.
+Note that in your tests you'll likely not notice any loading animation at all.
 This is because reading a tiny file from disk is too fast.
 For the above recording we added an artificial delay of 1 second in order to demonstrate loading.
-We'll leave this task to you as an exercise.
+If you'd like to replicate this, we'll leave implementation of this task to you as an exercise.